-D. LINCOLN CITY LIBRARIES
+C. LINCOLN CITY LIBRARIES

-The Lincoln City Libraries program includes six projects in the six year CIP.
-The largest single project in the Library program is the proposed replacement of the Bennett Martin Library in FY 2016/17.
-This project is proposed for a combination of a general obligation (GO) bond issue and other financing likely to include private fund raising.
-Using General Revenue funding, needed heating/cooling and HVAC projects in Bennett Martin Library are slated for FY 12/13, as is a geothermal conversion project at Gere Library.
-Anderson Branch Library is slated for new HVAC improvements in FY 13/14 using General Revenue funds.
-Bethany Branch Library is slated for a roof replacement in 14/15, also using General Revenue.
+The Lincoln City Libraries program includes five projects in the six year CIP.
+The largest single project in the Library program is the proposed replacement of the Bennett Martin Library with a new Headquarters Library in FY 16/17 using a planned General Obligation bond issue and Other Financing likely to include private funds.
+Using General Revenue funding, needed heating/cooling and HVAC projects in Bennett Martin Library are slated for FY 14/15, as is a Roof Replacement project at Bethany Branch Library.
+Anderson Branch Library is slated for new HVAC system improvements in FY 12/13 using Other Financing, likely in the form of reappropriated funds.

-All of the projects included in the Library CIP are found to be in general conformance with the Comprehensive Plan.
+All of the projects included in the Library CIP are found to be in conformance or in general conformance with the Comprehensive Plan.

-E. LINCOLN ELECTRIC SYSTEM
+D. LINCOLN ELECTRIC SYSTEM

-The Lincoln Electric System's proposed \$292.7 million capital program embodies a substantial investment in electrical power supply and distribution for the community over the six-year period.
-The program plans for 11,000 new customers and an addition of 47 megawatts of power over the 6 year period.
-Underground distribution, with the majority going to new residential and commercial development, new transformers and meters, and power supply, including LES's investment in the Laramie River Station and new base load generation startup costs for a future plant, account for the largest portions of the program.
+The Lincoln Electric System's proposed \$238.8 million capital program embodies a substantial investment in electrical power supply and distribution for the community over the six-year period.
+This investment is less than last year's LES program by approximately \$54 million due mainly to last year's program including funds for the Central Lincoln Reliability project and more funding for generation.
+This year's program plans for 12,000 new customers over the 6 year period.
+Underground distribution, with the majority going to new residential and commercial development, new transformers and meters, extensions, rebuilds, relocations, and power supply investment in the Laramie River Station account for the largest portions of the program.
+Attention is being paid to replacement of aging transformers and addition of transformers to existing substations.